tensorflow/tensorflow/g3doc/OpDefinitions.md

 ## Motivation

 MLIR allows pluggable dialects, and dialects contain, among others, a list of operations.
-This open and extensible ecosystem leads to "stringly" IRs problem, e.g., repetitive string comparisons during optimization and analysis passes, unintuitive accessor methods (e.g., generic/error prone `GetOperand(3)` vs `GetStride()`) with more generic return types, op verification is
+This open and extensible ecosystem leads to the "stringly" type IR problem, e.g., repetitive string comparisons during optimization and analysis passes, unintuitive accessor methods (e.g., generic/error prone `GetOperand(3)` vs `GetStride()`) with more generic return types, constructors are verbose, generic, and don't have default arguments, the MLIR assembly format is verbose and unclear, and op verification is:

 1.  best case: a central string-to-verification-function map,
 1.  middle case: duplication of verification across the code base, or
-1.  worst case: no verification functions verbose constructors without ability to specify defaults.
+1.  worst case: no verification functions.

-The fix is to support op descriptions, which (in one central place per dialect) contain everything you need to know about the op, its invariants, properties, etc. This description is also used to generate helper functions and classes to allow analysis/builder/verification/parsing/printing.
+The fix is to support op descriptions, which (in one central place per-dialect) contain everything you need to know about the op, its invariants, properties, textual formatting, etc. This description is also used to generate helper functions and classes to allow analysis/builder/verification/parsing/printing.

 ## Requirements